Inedo/inedo-docs/Content/proget/api/security/users/show.md

 Note: The User's password details will be omitted from the output.

+Also note that source options must also be specified unless you have the "Default" source configured.
+See [Working with Sources](/docs/proget/api/pgutil#sources) to learn more.

 :::(Info) (💡 Showing a user via HTTP Request)
 "Show Users" is only available as a `pgutil` command, but returning the details of a user via HTTP request can be performed using the "[List Users](/docs/proget/api/security/users/list)" endpoint and filtering by the specified user.
 For example, to return account details of a user `jsmith`: